ianpurvis/rollup-plugin-fork/README.md

 ### `outputOptions` [OutputOptions] | (options: [OutputOptions]) => [OutputOptions]

   Output options to be used when spawning rollup.
-By default, the plugin will inherit all options from the main build except for `dir` and `file`.
+By default, the plugin will inherit all options from the main bundle except for `dir` and `file`.
 You can specify an options object to be spread into the inherited options, or a transform function receiving the inherited options and returning their replacement.

-  If you specify `dir`, it will be relative to the `dir` of the main build output.
+  If you specify `dir`, it will be relative to the `dir` of the main output.

 [RegExp]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp
 [String]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String